Learn How To Declutter Books The Right Way

 Before we start learning how to fix the issue, it’s important to have an in-depth understanding of the problem.
 So what’s book clutter exactly and how does it affect us and our reading habits?

-A clutter, in general, is defined as any space that isn’t well organized, a place filled with things you no longer need or even forgot you own or a small place containing more things than it would need to contain in order to remain usable.
+A clutter, in general, is defined as any space that isn’t well organized, a place filled with things you no longer need or even forgot you own, or a small place containing more things than it would need to contain in order to remain usable.

 If we apply this to books, it’s easy to figure out that a book clutter can mean anything from a disorganized shelf filled with books in random order to a stack of books you never get around to reading sitting on your nightstand, gathering dust.